xRonaldJSmithx/SirRojith/README.md

 - 👋 Hi, I’m @SirRojith
 - 👀 I’m interested in ... how things work.
 I love thinking about how it all works together down to the smallest component.
 - 🌱 I’m currently learning ...
 'The Complete Web Developer Course 2.0' by Rob Percival
 - 💞️ I’m looking to collaborate on ...
-I'd like to talk about interactive content and how to get consumers more envolved.
+I'd like to talk about interactive content and how to get consumers more involved.
 - 📫 How to reach me ...
 Search for SirRojith 😊

 <!---